 In the pictured batch, I used a mix of Honeycrisp and Golden Delicious apples.
 I occasionally include a pear and/or a handful of cranberries for variety.
 Feel free to experiment based on what you have on hand.

-- Optional toppings: whipped cream, vanilla ice cream, or yogurt
+- Optional toppings: vanilla ice cream, whipped cream, or vanilla yogurt

-Preheat the oven to 350 degrees F, and lightly grease an 8-inch square pan or a 9-inch round cake pan.
+Preheat the oven to 350℉, and lightly grease an 8-inch square pan or a 9-inch round cake pan.

-In a medium bowl, combine the oats, pecans, almond meal, melted coconut oil, maple syrup, cinnamon, and salt.
+In a medium bowl, combine the oats, pecans, almond flour, melted butter, ¼ cup maple syrup, remaining ½ teaspoon cinnamon, and salt.
 Toss to thoroughly combine, and then evenly distribute the topping over the apples.

 Bake for 35 to 40 minutes, or until the fruit is tender and the topping is golden.
-Serve hot or at room temperature, plain or with one of the optional toppings.
-Cover and refrigerate any leftovers; they may be reheated or enjoyed cold.
+Serve hot or at room temperature, as is or with one of the optional toppings.
+Cool and then cover and refrigerate any leftovers; they may be reheated or enjoyed cold.

-- More options: Feel free to vary the nuts, add a handful of tart cranberries or sweet blueberries–or make an all-berry or peach crisp according to season.
-Out of season, frozen berries or peaches may be used, although they will likely be less sweet.
-If using, consider tossing them with honey, maple syrup, or sugar to taste.
+More options: Feel free to vary the nuts, add a handful of tart cranberries or sweet blueberries–or make an all-berry or peach crisp according to season.
+Out of season, frozen berries or peaches may be used.